uncharted-causemos/wm-docs/docs/search-datacubes.md

 title: "Search datacubes"
 ---

-When you want to attach a dataset to a concept and you're unable to find the right one in the automatic suggestions, you can perform an advanced search on all the available datasets.
+To attach a dataset to a concept when you can't find the right one in the automatic suggestions, you can perform an advanced search.
 The advanced search opens the datacube explorer, which lets you:

 - Search specific fields (such as country, domain, and time) in the datasets,
 - Filter the datasets based on common values in those fields, and